IgorShcherba/psi-monitor/README.md

 ## Usage

-1. Create a `.env` file in the root directory of the project and configure the necessary environment variables.
-Refer to the [Environment Variables](#environment-variables) section for details.
+1. Create a `.env` file in the root directory of the project and configure the necessary variables.
+Refer to the [Config file](#config-file) section for details.

 2. Run the monitor script to fetch Lighthouse scores and save results: